Position: Universal Aesthetic Alignment Narrows Artistic Expression: Experiments

 \subsection{Evaluation and Metrics}

-To assess whether the generated images display \textit{specific} wide-spectrum aesthetic effects, we fine-tuned \texttt{Qwen/Qwen3-VL-4B-Instruct} on the VisionReward dataset.
-This allows the judging model to learn mainstream aesthetic preferences, enabling it to evaluate whether image generation models diverge from these biases along specific dimensions.
-It functions similarly to a standard reward model but provides explainable outputs per dimension, and it is prompt-independent.
+To assess whether generated images display specific wide-spectrum aesthetic effects, we fine-tuned \texttt{Qwen/Qwen3-VL-4B-Instruct} on the VisionReward dataset.
+This allows the judging model to learn mainstream aesthetic preferences and evaluate whether image generation models diverge from these biases along specific dimensions.
+It functions similarly to a standard reward model but provides explainable, prompt-independent, per-dimension outputs.
 The judging model is denoted as $J(I, d)$, where $I$ is the image and $d$ is the evaluated dimension.
-The judging model does not take prompts as input.
 Further implementation details are in the Appendix.

-For each image pair—an original image ($I_o$) and a wide-spectrum aesthetics image ($I_a$)—we computed preference scores using a reward model ($r$) for both the original prompt ($p_o$) and the wide-spectrum aesthetics prompt ($p_a$).
-This produced four scores per model: $r(I_o, p_a)$, $r(I_a, p_a)$, $r(I_o, p_o)$, and $r(I_a, p_o)$.
-Scores calculated with the original prompt measure objective image quality, testing whether the generation model successfully produced wide-spectrum aesthetic content.
-Scores from these reward models, calculated with the wide-spectrum aesthetics prompts, assess whether they can correctly identify wide-spectrum aesthetic images when explicitly guided.
-We also computed the BLIP score for wide-spectrum aesthetic images using the same prompt, verifying that the image retained the main concept while incorporating the requested wide-spectrum aesthetic modifications.
+For each image pair, an original image ($I_o$) and a wide-spectrum aesthetics image ($I_a$), we computed preference scores using a reward model ($r$) for both the original prompt ($p_o$) and the wide-spectrum aesthetics prompt ($p_a$), yielding four scores per model: $r(I_o, p_a)$, $r(I_a, p_a)$, $r(I_o, p_o)$, and $r(I_a, p_o)$.
+Scores with $p_o$ measure objective image quality and whether the model successfully produced wide-spectrum aesthetic content; scores with $p_a$ assess whether reward models can correctly identify such images when explicitly guided.
+We also computed the BLIP score for wide-spectrum aesthetic images using the same prompt, verifying that images retained the main concept while incorporating the requested modifications.
+We specifically measure the difference between aesthetics scores for $p_o$ and $p_a$ to avoid the case where models generated ``failed'' images consistently without the user's instructions.